 In Layers of Learning units there are many choices of explorations.
 You don’t need to do them all.
 Choose your favorites and save the rest for another year.
-Here is these explorations are state maps for every state in the U.S., notebooking pages, and games.
+Included in these explorations are state maps for every state in the U.S., notebooking pages, and games.
 Just choose a few ideas.

 Besides the maps and printables, which you can print below, you’ll want supplies for coloring or painting.
 Traditionally maps for school are completed with colored pencils and black ink.
 But you can also use watercolor paints, oil pastels, crayons, glitter, or I don’t know, go crazy with glitter crayons.
 Use whatever art media you like.